GitQueenZofia/Operating_Systems/README.md

 The logger listens on a selected TCP port for incoming connections.
 It allows only limited number of clients.
 The program accepts three arguments: path to the log file, listening address, listening port.
 Clients can be simulated using Telnet processes.

+# tcp
+Program that receives messages from clients and save them to a file with a timestamp.
+Communication between the client and the router is be done by sending messages of size at most MAX_BUF terminated with a '\n' character.
+It can also receive messageges from STDIN.
+The router listens on a TCP socket.
+It is single-threaded and single-process.
+Hosts can be simulated as Telnet processes.
+It allows only limited number of clients </br>
+The program accepts two arguments: socket port and filename.